VeinsOfTheEarth/rabpro/docs/source/data/index.rst

             }
         ]

-Call this dataset from `subbasin_stats` with specifying a band:
+Call this dataset from `subbasin_stats` without specifying a band:

 .. code-block:: python